19 Newark Airport Workers Transported to Hospitals After Reckless Crash of Shuttle

 If you were on the bus but initially declined care, and have developed symptoms of pain, it is not too late to seek medical and legal assistance.

-Brach Eichler Trial Lawyers is already working this case for an injured airport employee.
+Brach Eichler Injury Lawyers is already working this case for an injured airport employee.
 If you would like the assistance of a leading New Jersey personal injury law firm, we are ready to help you as well.
 Our determined assistance in building your case, negotiating a settlement, or taking the case to trial, comes at no up-front cost to you.
 Call us today at 973-364-8300 and protect your rights to a full recovery.